gchrupala/supervision/common.md

   appendices or supplementary material.
 - Informal phrasings such as "in her paper, X argues that..." should be replaced with standard references: "X (2020) argues that..."
 - Credit all images to their author.
-In general, it is not advisable use figures or other images without an explicit license (e.g. Creative Commons) or an explicit permission from the author of the original.
+In general, do not use figures or other images without an explicit license (e.g. Creative Commons) or an explicit permission from the author of the original.
 - **Never submit any draft or version containing unacknowledged quotes, paraphrases, or figures.**
 ## Tips for formulating research questions for a data-science thesis